vegardhw/vegardhw/README.md

 - 👋 Hi, I’m @vegardhw
-- 👀 I’m interested in infrastructure-as-code, automation and everything Azure.
+- 👀 I’m interested in enterprise architeture, cloud platforms, infrastructure-as-code, automation and everything Azure.
-- 🌱 I’m currently learning Ansible.
 - 📫 How to reach me: @vegardhw on Twitter.

 <!---